-> He sees his new role as positioning Tongaat Hulett Developments, in particular, and Durban, in general, within the broader national property market in order to attract big property investors.
+He sees his new role as positioning Tongaat Hulett Property, in particular, and Durban, in general, within the broader national property market in order to attract big property investors.

-> “Even though there are Johannesburg based consultants and bankers who know what is happening here, the general market still remains uninformed,” he points out.
+“Even though there are Johannesburg based consultants and bankers who know what is happening here, the general market still remains uninformed,” he points out.

 Michael Deighton, managing director of Tongaat Hulett Property, said that du Toit’s appointment, which was effective from 01 November 2017, marked an important milestone in the organisation’s renewal journey and would play an important role in attracting larger strategic investors to the region.